Spiritdude/GCodeToolbox/README.md

 <img src="imgs/collision.png">

 <tt>gctoolbox</tt> prints out a warning if these conditions are not met, and increases objectSpacing so there is no collision; important is to set the headX & headY properly.
-By default headY = headX unless you define headY explicit as well. headZ defines the maxium objectZ to printed in this manner.
+By default headY = headX unless you define headY explicit as well. headZ defines the maximum objectZ to printed in this manner.

 <h2>Render</h2>